m3db/build-tools/linters/importorder/README.md

 )
 ```

-And this will fail on `context` because it should belong in the first group with the other standard library import:
+And this will fail because `context` should belong in the first group with the other standard library import:
 ```
 import (
 	"time"